Tips and Common Questions

 "The agent contradicts what it said earlier"

 Long conversations can exceed context limits.
-Miriad's memory system (Nuum) compresses context to keep agents coherent, but extremely long sessions may lose some detail.
-For important decisions, put them on the board.
+Nuum compresses context to keep agents coherent, but extremely long sessions may lose some detail.
+For important decisions, put them in the plan.

 "Can I use my own API key?"